Ottoman Sevens: Istanbul Ottomans R.F.C.

 The Istanbul Ottomans R.F.C. are the first ever Turkish rugby union team, having been established in 1999.
 It took almost nine years before the first Turkish National Rugby competition took off, as that started in the year of 2007/2008 together with four other clubs in Turkey and Cyprus.
 In the meantime, the Ottomans participated in numerous XV, 10s and 7s tournaments in surrounding countries, like Bulgaria, Greece and Russia.

 The aim of the Ottoman 7s

 The idea of having a separate rugby sevens team working on an invitational basis, rather than continuing under the name of the Istanbul Ottomans R.F.C., is to be able to invite high quality players for sevens tournaments only.
 With this possibility, the Istanbul Ottomans R.F.C. can continue with their own players to participate on Sevens tournaments, and the Ottoman Sevens can proceed with aiming for higher levels ((semi)pro).

 With possible successes in (semi)professional levels, the Turkish Rugby will get more attention from both the international rugby community, as well as from the Turkish citizens for whom the sport is relatively unknown.

-The greater cause is obviously to increase the awareness of this great sport to Turkish people, and to ensure that more youth will start playing this sport to have a solid future.
+The broader goal is to raise awareness of the sport in Turkey and encourage more youth to participate, ensuring a strong future for it.